Xackery/viper/README.md

 Installation
 ----
-To install, simply `go get github.com/xackery/viper/tumblr`.
+To install, simply `go get github.com/xackery/viper/tumblr` in a command line, followed by the usage example

 Usage Example